SixArm/project-management-guide/README.md

   * The Law of Conservation of Complexity (Tesler's Law)
   * The Pareto Principle (The 80/20 Rule)
   * Chesterton's fence
+  * For more aphorisms see our Business Lingo Primer

 Idioms